 Orange typically stands for enthusiasm, energy, encouragement, and a sense of adventure or exploration.

 The Cultural Significance of Azalea Flowers

-Azaleas have major significance across the world and in Asia, from which many of the most beautiful varieties hail.
+Azaleas have major significance worldwide and in Asia, where many of the most beautiful varieties hail.
 They are associated with beauty, temperance, and even death.
-Yikes.